paulocilasjr/training-material/topics/statistics/tutorials/image_learner/README.md

 ## Overview

 This tutorial demonstrates how to use the Galaxy Image Learner tool to build a deep learning classifier for skin lesion classification.
-The HAM10000 dataset contains 10,015 dermoscopic images across 7 types of pigmented skin lesions.
+The dataset is a preprocessed, balanced subset of the HAM10000 collection, following the methodology from Shetty et al. (2022).
 Using Galaxy's Image Learner, we train a transfer learning model, evaluate its performance, and interpret the results.

 ## Key Features

-- **Dataset**: HAM10000 - 10,015 dermoscopic images of skin lesions
+- **Dataset**: Preprocessed HAM10000 - 1,400 balanced dermoscopic images
 - **Task**: Multi-class image classification (7 lesion types)
 - **Model**: Deep learning with transfer learning (caformer_s18_384)
 - **Metrics**: Accuracy, ROC-AUC, F1-score, Cohen's Kappa